The shape of things to come: student information systems edition

 We’re a full third of a year into the CoViD-19 pandemic, and academic institutions are starting to get a good idea of what remote learning will look like in the long-term.
 New virtual classroom routines are being established, and students the world over are already getting used to them.
 If this is how schools are going to conduct business from here on, then a long-term strategy needs to be decided upon.
 If it’s not already on your summer to-do list — it should be.
 And if it is, then you’ve come to the

 write right place.

 Below, we establish three main pillars of school communication: web presence, communication, and honesty and transparency.
 After explaining what the pillars are, we provide some friendly pointers and approaches for maintaining them.
-We argue that real-time collaborative writing with rich-text editing features can aid school communication efforts.
+We argue that real-time collaboration with rich-text editing features can aid school communication efforts.
 CKEditor looks at the world and sees how these technologies can help produce content that’s true to the intent of communications teams everywhere.

 Our findings do not make a strategy in itself, but you’ll be able to see what student information systems need to do to make the long-term, sustainable, remote operation of a school possible.
 They should be combined with good school management systems and tools to make remote study fully successful if being present on campus is not always an option or ideal.